ericlewis/playdate-tamagotchi/README.md

 - A button is the right button.

 ## Notes
-For some reason... emulation on the simulator is incredibly slow.
+- For some reason... emulation on the simulator is incredibly slow.
 I do not know why.
+- Auto-saves the state on terminate/lock/pause, but there is no "advancing" time, it will only grow when open.

 ## License
 Playdate-Tamagotchi is distributed under the GPLv2 license.
 See the [LICENSE](./LICENSE) file for more information.